 Texas OSHA Training

-In Texas, having an OSHA card benefits those working in any industry, from the medical field to theme parks, manual labor and construction.
-Even if your current employment doesn't require it, it behooves you to have OSHA hazard recognition training on your resume for jobs in and outside the state.
-Without a separate state program for the safety and health of workers, Texas businesses fall under federal OSHA jurisdiction and must follow federal guidelines.
+OSHA training benefits Texas workers in any industry, from the medical field to theme parks, manual labor and construction.
+Even if your current employer does not require OSHA Outreach training, earning your official OSHA card is a low-cost way to improve your resume for future job opportunities.
+Without a state program for occupational safety and health, Texas businesses fall under OSHA jurisdiction and must follow federal guidelines for workplace safety.

 Texas Labor Laws

-The Texas Workforce Commission handles issues of employment discrimination, unpaid wage claims, minimum wage, child labor, and other labor issues.
-You can file complaints and report violations on the Commission website.
+The Texas Workforce Commission handles issues of employment discrimination, unpaid wage claims, minimum wage, child labor and other labor issues.
+You can file complaints and report violations on the commission's website.

-Texas has nine federal OSHA offices that cover the metropolitan areas and regions.
+Texas has nine federal OSHA offices that cover metropolitan areas and regions throughout the state.
 Some examples of state-level workplace health and safety laws, which offer protection to employees at work, are:

 - Texas Health and Safety Code, Chapter 256 - Safe Patient Handling and Movement Practices